MAML is a Noisy Contrastive Learner in Classification: Experimental Results

 \subsection{Setup}

-We conduct our experiments on the miniImagenet dataset~\cite{vinyals2016matching, ravi2016optimization} and the Omniglot dataset~\cite{lake2015human}.
-For the results on Omniglot dataset, please refer to Appendix~\ref{exp:omniglot}.
-For the miniImagenet, it contains $84\times84$ RGB images of 100 classes from the ImageNet dataset with 600 samples per class.
-We split the dataset into 64, 16 and 20 classes for training, validation, and testing as proposed in \cite{ravi2016optimization}.
-In our experiment, we do not perform hyperparameter search and thus are not using the validation data.
-For all our experiments of applying MAML into few-shot classification problem, where we adopt two experimental settings: 5-way 1-shot and 5-way 5-shot, with the batch size $N_{batch}$ for these two settings are 4 and 2 respectively\cite{finn2017model}.
+We conduct our experiments on the mini-ImageNet dataset~\citep{vinyals2016matching, ravi2016optimization} and the Omniglot dataset~\citep{lake2015human}.
+For the results on the Omniglot dataset, please refer to Appendix~\ref{exp:omniglot}.
+For the mini-ImageNet, it contains $84\times84$ RGB images of 100 classes from the ImageNet dataset with 600 samples per class.
+We split the dataset into 64, 16 and 20 classes for training, validation, and testing as proposed in \citep{ravi2016optimization}.
+We do not perform hyperparameter search and thus are not using the validation data.
+For all our experiments of applying MAML into few-shot classification problem, where we adopt two experimental settings: 5-way 1-shot and 5-way 5-shot, with the batch size $N_{batch}$ being 4 and 2, respectively \citep{finn2017model}.
 The few-shot classification accuracy is calculated by averaging the results over 400 tasks in the test phase.
-The inner loop step size $\eta$ is set to 0.01.
-The models are trained for 30000 iterations~\cite{raghu2019rapid}.
-The results are averaged over four random seeds, where in all the figures of results we use the shaded region to indicate the standard deviation.
 For model architecture, optimizer and other experimental details, please refer to Appendix~\ref{sec:miniimagenet detail}.